Delete-Button/Pi-Sync/README.md

   - `mv`,
   - `mount`,
   - `umount`
+## Explanation
+  The signage works in one of two ways: either a chromium page that displays certain content, or a source folder on the device that shows videos/pictures.
+  This repo / solution has systems in place for both.
+  ### Chromium
+  Firstly, the chromium page.
+This is solved using two services: `nginx` and `php7.2-fpm`.
+These provide pages on the servers ip address that the pis can connect to and broadcast.

+  This uses `cron` to scedule the times at which certain files need to be grabbed from `vista-akchin` and adds them to the webserver's data.
+  ### Syncing
+  Secondly, the source folder.
+By using `rsync` and ssh keys the files that need to be sent to the pis are done so securely and in a timely fashion.

+  This uses `cron` to schedule syncing times between pis and the server.

 ## Basic Instructions
 In order to begin using the scripts, enter the directory that holds _both_ the `initscript.sh` and `remotescript.sh` then type `chmod     700 initscript.sh` this will allow `initscript.sh` to be run on the host machine; then type `./initscript.sh` in order to execute the   script